unreal4u/pid/README.md

 Pending
 ---------
-* Better code coverage on PHPUnit tests.
+* Better (more thorough) code coverage on PHPUnit tests.
 * Test this class thoroughly on a windows machine, many UNIX improvements has been made in the meantime.

 Version History